Shimizu-Technology/shimizu-order-suite/docs/web_push_integration.md

 # Web Push Notifications Integration Guide (Backend)

-This document explains how web push notifications are implemented in the Hafaloha API.
+This document explains how web push notifications are implemented in the Shimizu Order Suite.

 ## Overview